Amplify Sleep Away Camp 2017

 - Is the camp affiliated with any religious or political organization?
 No.

 - Who are the directors?
 Jen Baron is the Executive Director.
-A program director team is chosen in March.
+Sierra Reeves and Devin Davis are our summer camp Co-Directors.

 Girls Rock SB does not discriminate on the basis of race, religion, national and/or ethnic origin, citizenship, marital status, sexual orientation, mental or physical ability, or gender identity/expression in the administration of any of its educational programs, admissions policies, financial aid, and other camp-related policies and programs, as well as volunteer- and employment-related policies and activities.